njmaeys/dungeons_and_dragons/descent_avernus/story_progress.md

 - Get them to the bathhouse to investigate the dead three
 - Get them into the dungeon

+**Elf Song Tavern**
+Alan Alynth
+    - Person working there

+Corneilus sends a message to Zodge
+    - We need to be on the lookout for an individual striking Cornelius expecting to get

 **Bath House**
 - Tarina knows that there have been followers of Dead Three going in and out
     - It's a legit business as far as she knows but she hears there is a hidden entrance to some mysterious dungeons below pg.
 19